 Student & Community Expectations

 On April 4, 2016, Otterbein students, with the support of faculty and staff members, rallied to promote increased diversity and inclusion.
-After peaceful demonstrations, students met with university administrators to put forth a list of expectations that addressed campus programming, hiring practices, course content and community events.
-Find out more about the students’ expectations and how Otterbein is working to address them.
+After peaceful demonstrations, students met with university administrators to put forth a list of demands that addressed campus programming, hiring practices, course content and community events.
+These demands were a call for us to continue to live up to the values on which this university was founded.
+As such, they have become shared expectations that we hold for the entire community.
+See below to learn more about how Otterbein continues to work to address them and strives to become the community our students envision.

 Implementing diversity training for faculty and administrators starting academic year 2016-2017

-Otterbein held its first ever All Administrative and Staff Conference on Tuesday, Oct.
-11, 2016.
+Also in the fall of 2016, Otterbein began holding an annual All Administrative and Staff Conference during fall semester with a focus on equity and inclusion.
 Cabinet agreed to close all offices during this time, and all administrators were expected to attend.
-The focus was on diversity and inclusion with over 200 employees in attendance for the interactive and collaborative learning experience.
+The focus for 2018 was on equity and inclusion in the workplace.
+Keynote speaker, Dr. Rhonda Talford Knight, spoke on the importance of fostering an open and inclusive environment.
+Workshops addressed unpacking privilege, LGBTQIA+ topics in the workplace, supporting a global ethos, racism and serving our changing student population.
+We average over 200 employees in attendance for an interactive and collaborative learning experience.
 Evaluations were extremely positive and the community was interested in continuing this type of professional development, with the Diversity and Inclusion Committee taking the lead in planning future conferences.

 Hiring a Chief Diversity Officer by the end of the academic year 2016-2017